manojs12/incident-tracker/README.md

 5. Separate backend & frontend folders
    → Industry-standard microservice structure.

+other info:

-6. Added UI colors to differentiate severities and extra added Service filter for user
+1. Added UI colors to differentiate severities and extra added Service filter for user
-7. During the springboot application start up the default random 200 records will be inserted into the postgres db.
+2. During the springboot application start up the default random 200 records will be inserted into the postgres db.
+3. Deployed the postgres DB with sample data in render.
+Shared the details over reply mail.

 ---